tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

 |---------------|-----------------|
 |connectionString| Required.
 Specifies a connection to an indexer data source.
 If you are updating the data source definition, the connection string is not required.
 The values `<unchanged>` or `<redacted>` can be used in place of the actual connection string. </p>For connections that are authenticated using keys or login credentials, those values are visible in the connection string.
 The format of the connection string depends on the data source type: </br></br>For Azure SQL Database, this is the usual SQL Server connection string.
 If you're using Azure portal to retrieve the connection string, choose the `ADO.NET connection string` option. </br></br>For Azure Cosmos DB, the connection string must be in the following format: `"AccountEndpoint=https://[your account name].documents.azure.com;AccountKey=[your account key];Database=[your database id]"`.
 All of the values are required.
 You can find them in the [Azure portal](https://portal.azure.com). </p>If you are using a [managed identity to authenticate](/azure/search/search-howto-managed-identities-data-sources), you can omit credentials on the connection. |

-For connections that are authenticated using a managed identity, the connection string includes the resource ID (see these links for connection string format: [Azure Storage](/azure/search/search-howto-managed-identities-storage), [Cosmos DB](/azure/search/search-howto-managed-identities-cosmos-db),[SQL Database](/azure/search/search-howto-managed-identities-sql)).
+For connections that are authenticated using a managed identity, the connection string specifies the Azure resource ID (see these links for connection string format: [Azure Storage](/azure/search/search-howto-managed-identities-storage), [Cosmos DB](/azure/search/search-howto-managed-identities-cosmos-db),[SQL Database](/azure/search/search-howto-managed-identities-sql)).

 Role assignments scoped to the external data source determine whether the indexer can connect, and the search service must be configured to run as a trusted service in Azure Active Directory.

-If the "identity" property is also specified, the connection is made using the user-assigned managed identity provided by the "identity" property.
+If the "identity" property is also specified, the connection is made using the search service user-assigned managed identity provided by the "identity" property.
 Otherwise, if "identity" is unspecified or null, the connection is through the system-managed identity.

 <a name="dataChangeDetectionPolicy"> </a>